 A better solution is when companies provide employees with dedicated business credit cards.
 This time the impact isn’t as heavy on the individual.
 The risk with this option is that the individual can also use the credit card for any other expenses or spending.
 This option is not available with fuel cards, which means more control for the employer.
 In most cases, the emphasis is still on the individual to record and reconcile the expense.

 Even if the employee has wider expenses possibly requiring a credit card, the better option for fuel is still to use a dedicated fuel card, to ensure effective management, control and oversight of fuel spending.
+Find out more about how fuel card works.

 Another key benefit is that a fuel card will offer an itemised online receipt automatically with each transaction.
 It allows the company to manage the process completely independently ensuring that mileage a driver covers is recorded, thus significantly reducing administration.

 Some fuel cards will also have registration cost associated and may even require a business to pay for data.
 So it’s important to find the right solution for your business.
 With fuelGenie it’s all completely FREE, providing drivers fill up at a Tesco, Morrisons or Sainsbury’s fuel station.
+Learn about the potential fees to look out for with fuel cards.

 Fuel cards save the driver time, potentially their own money and also offer the chance to earn rewards.
 For example, a fuelGenie card can be used alongside a supermarket store loyalty card to earn rewards points for the driver, which can then be translated into vouchers or savings.